nbro/andz/tests/README.md

 ## TODO

+- Generalize common tests for MinHeap, MaxHeap and MinMaxHeap
-- Refactor tests for the data structures:
+- Generalize common tests for BST and RBT

+### Missing

+#### Algorithms

+- All algorithms under

+    - dp
-    - MinHeap
+    - greedy
-    - MaxHeap
+    - parsing
-    - MinMaxHeap
+    - primes

-which, as all other data structures, may nonetheless need to be improved!